Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Results

 \subsection{Consistency in the Gaussian Limit}

-Figure~\ref{fig:validation}(a) validates the numerical framework in the limit $T_1 \to \infty$, where score distributions are symmetric Gaussians.
-The numerically computed Chernoff information $C$ agrees with the analytical result $SNR^2/8$, confirming the internal consistency of the discretized integration procedure.
+We validate the numerical framework by examining the limit of infinite qubit coherence ($T_1 \to \infty$).
+In this regime, the score distributions remain symmetric Gaussians.
+Figure~\ref{fig:validation}(a) shows that the numerically computed Chernoff information $C$ agrees with the analytical Gaussian result $SNR^2/8$, confirming the internal consistency of the discretized integration procedure.